 Sections of a Cannabis Security Plan

 A cannabis security plan is divided into two sections: Facility Security and Operational Security.
 Both sections identify and address security vulnerabilities to prevent security breaches.
-Should preventative measures fail, the cannabis security template helps operators quickly observe, monitor, protect, counter and report security events.
+Should preventative measures fail, the cannabis security and access control template helps operators quickly observe, monitor, protect, counter and report security events.

 Facility Security Section